chowson/chowson.github.io/_posts/2015-07-28-find-sitecore-users-with-profile-setting.markdown

 profile value on the user.
 To generate a list of administrators run the following script against your
 <em>core</em> database.</p>

-<p>You can also modify the script to find users with the existence of a profile key and optionally a particular
+<p>You can also modify the script to find users with the existence of any profile key and optionally users which
-value.
-To do this you will need to modify the <em>@propertyKey</em> and <em>@expectedValue</em> variables at the top of the script.
+have a profile key that matches a particular  value.
+To do this you will need to modify the <em>@propertyKey</em>
+and <em>@expectedValue</em> variables at the top of the script.
 Leaving <em>@expectedValue</em> as an empty string will return users which have the existence of a profile key rather than trying to match it to a value.</p>

 {% highlight sql %}
 DECLARE @propertyKey AS nvarchar(50), @expectedValue AS nvarchar(255)